 Russellville Housing Authority

-Russellville Housing Authority is a Public Housing Agency in Russellville, Arkansas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of February 20th, 2020, Russellville Housing Authority has 1 waiting lists that are open now or opening soon.
+Russellville Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 1st, 2020, Russellville Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 | Public Housing

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.